yurovsky/yurovsky.github.io/_posts/2015-05-18-dell-xps-13-wifi-linux-intel.md

 2. Purchase or borrow a T5 screwdriver and a small (size 0 or so) Philips screw driver and a guitar pick (or similar plastic tool) and read the first part of [this excellent iFixit teardown](https://www.ifixit.com/Teardown/Dell+XPS+13+Teardown/36157)
 3. Replace the Broadcom card with the Intel card.
 I found it helpful to use tweezers to plug the antennas back in.

-...and then everything will work fine.
+...and then everything (including Bluetooth) will work fine.
 The replacement process took about ten minutes and this laptop is not difficult to take apart.
 I now have an Intel PCIE card rather than a Broadcom USB card (PCIE mini card connector brings out both per the standard).

 ![Replacement card installed](/assets/dell-wifi.jpg)